- Mussar: The Basics

 A Kohenet Influenced Approach to Mussar

 As a Kohenet, I experience Judaism through the constructs of that community and especially the Netivot — 13 pathways of Divine Femme Presence that have appeared in Judaism.
 The Kesharim K’doshim (קשרים קדושים) / Sacred Connections Mussar aligns 13 middot or soul-traits with each of the Netivot and the months of the year.
-It also attempts to provide not only an intellectual approach but also also pairing that with embodied and metaphysical practices and awareness of spiralinear time.
+This approach to mussar, not only engages intellectually but also pairs that with embodied and metaphysical practices and awareness of spiralinear time.

 There are several aspects of inherited practice of Mussar that Kesharim K’doshim Mussar utilizes including not trying to “fix” a middah (מידה) or soul-trait works by always going at it directly.
 For example, it is rarely effective to yell “calm down” at someone that is angry or “be happy” at someone that is sad.
 If you struggle with any given soul-trait, look first to the soul-trait for the Netivah that is its polarity on the wheel of the year.
 For example on the other side of the wheel of the year from the G’virah (Queen/Matriarch), whose soul-trait is responsibility, is the Na’arah (Maiden) — whose soul-trait is joy.
 Those interconnections are the heart of this approach.